 Have You Considered Nonsurgical Options?

 At Lieberman & Parikh Center for Hair Restoration, we make sure our patients are aware of all nonsurgical options available.
-Topical products such as Finasteride and Minoxidil, along with nutraceutical supplements and PRP therapy can provide robust results for some patients.
+Topical products, supplements, and other therapies can provide robust results for some patients.
 Because of the efficacy of the nonsurgical hair growth products, we usually recommend them to our patients who go forward with a hair transplant.